tm2582001/Weather-webapp/readme.md

-id with camel case are for JavaScript
+id and classes with camel-casing is just usen in javascript not in css